chaos-polymtl/lethe/doc/source/parameters/cfd/cfd.rst

       end
   end

-* ``number of fluids = 2`` is required for a free surface simulations, otherwise an error will be thrown in the terminal.
+* ``number of fluids = 2`` is required for a free surface simulation, otherwise an error will be thrown in the terminal.
 * ``subsection fluid 0`` indicates the properties of fluid where the phase indicator = 0 (Volume of Fluid method), as defined when initializing the free surface (see the initial conditions subsection), and correspondingly ``fluid 1`` is located where the phase indicator = 1.